catsoften/The-Powder-Toy/Wiki/elements/hidden-elements.md

 ## LCSM (Liquid cesium)
 Same as CESM, but liquid.
 Explodes at 1600 C. When it goes above 671 C it will start to glow and bubble a bit, and won't conduct electricity.
 Same reactions as CESM.

+## BRKN (Broken)
+Represents a generic broken form.
+Flammability is a bit broken.
+Mimics ctype's update and graphics.
+Broken paper cannot be colored.
+Broken stuff can only melt.
+Broken metals fuse when sparked.